-Instead of inviting my friends from work, friends from the neighborhood, family members and my husband’s bowling buddies I will narrow it down to just one or two “friend-groups”.
-This makes it easier for guests to talk to each other because they will all have something in common, and it makes less effort on my part to make introductions or keep conversation running from one group to the next.
+Instead of inviting my friends from work, friends from the neighborhood, family members, and my husband’s bowling buddies, I will narrow it down to just one or two “friend-groups”.
+This makes it easier for guests to talk to each other because they will all have something in common, and it makes less effort on my part to make introductions or keep the conversation running from one group to the next.

 Find a Holiday Party You’re Excited About

 Listen, if Thanksgiving feast prep doesn’t make your toes curl in anticipation: DO NOT HOST THANKSGIVING!

 If you’re thinking of hosting a holiday party, choose one with themes or traditions you can totally get behind.
 If you find a theme that gets you really excited, I promise you’ll be able to stay invested in it and thus not be stressed out in its preparation.

 Maybe Halloween is more your jam… or ringing in the new year.
 Find a holiday that speaks to you and host then.
 Don’t try to be excited about something that you simply aren’t.

 Make Clean-Up Easy